Introduction to Azure security

 Hardware Security Module

 Encryption and authentication do not improve security unless the keys themselves are protected.
 You can simplify the management and security of your critical secrets and keys by storing them in Azure Key Vault.
-Key Vault provides the option to store your keys in hardware Security modules (HSMs) certified to FIPS 140-2 Level 2 standards.
+Key Vault provides the option to store your keys in hardware Security modules (HSMs) certified to FIPS 140 validated standards.
 Your SQL Server encryption keys for backup or transparent data encryption can all be stored in Key Vault with any keys or secrets from your applications.
 Permissions and access to these protected items are managed through Microsoft Entra ID.

 Virtual machine backup